jamieden/dsame3/README.md

 ** The only available language options so far are English (EN) and Spanish (SP).
 The program defaults to English.

 *** These models are originally from [guillamekln](https://huggingface.co/guillaumekln).

-Because of file size limits, the "model.bin" file for "Model/large-v2" is missing.
-Please download it from [here](https://huggingface.co/guillaumekln/faster-whisper-large-v2/resolve/main/model.bin) and move it to "Model/large-v2".
+**** Sources are now built into the program and will no longer accept script files.
+This will be fixed in a later update, and the available options to use are rtl, soundcard, and file

 ###Usage